 These tips for choosing cleaning products for your home's surfaces and your cleaning style can help simplify the process.

 The first objective is to choose the correct cleaning products for your home.
 Take a look at the surfaces around your house.
 Is there cooking grease on the stove?
 Mildew on the shower door?
 A rust stain around the tub fixture?

-Identifying the dirt you see and anticipating the germs you don't are the first steps to determining which products you'll need to get the jobs done right without damaging the surfaces.
+Identifying the dirt you see and anticipating the germs you don't are the first steps in determining which products you'll need to get the dirty jobs done without damaging the surfaces.

 Product labels are your best source of information.
 All-purpose cleaner; oven cleaner; tub, sink, and tile cleaner - the name usually says exactly what the product will do.

 If the name doesn't tell you, the label on the back will.
 Here you'll find the types of soils and surfaces the product can - or can't - be used on.

 Next, consider your style of cleaning.
 Are you a once-a-month, bucket-wielding cleaner?
 If so, you'll want to stock up on the heavy-duty cleaners designed to tackle tough dirt and grime.